The finish choice with the longest consequences — and the brands worth knowing.

 Matte black — Beginning to date.
 A trend choice rather than a timeless one — use knowingly.

-One rule that matters as much as the finish: Choose one metal finish and use it throughout the home — kitchen tapware, bathroom tapware, door hardware, cabinet hardware.
+One rule that matters as much as the finish: choose one metal finish and use it throughout the home — kitchen tapware, bathroom tapware, door hardware, cabinet hardware.
 Not identical pieces in every room, but the same finish family.
 This is one of the highest-impact decisions in any renovation and costs nothing extra to get right.

 Check the warranty before you buy